Water Feature FAQs:

 Your Most Common Questions Answered

-As you can imagine, there are a lot of questions when it comes to pool fountain designs, water fountains, scuppers bowls and everything else pertaining to water features.
-We get asked questions on a daily basis by landscape contractors, pool builders, homeowners doing DIY projects and many others.
-We hope this answers your questions, but if not, please don't hesitate to contact us
+As you can imagine, there are a lot of questions when it comes to pool scuppers and spouts, fountain designs, water fountains, scupper bowls and everything else pertaining to water features.
+We get asked questions on a daily basis by landscape contractors, pool builders, homeowners working on designs and even DIY projects.
+We hope this answers your questions, but if not, please don't hesitate to contact us!

 1. How much will shipping my bowl(s) cost?

 We ship via freight carrier.
-This is the safest and most effective way to get your fountain bowls
+This is the safest and most effective way to get your scupper bowls

-to you.
-Fees can include liftgate charges, residential delivery, etc., in addition to the shipping cost itself based on the weight and quantity of your bowls.
-Most West-Coast deliveries cost between $130-180 while East Coast deliveries can range anywhere from $160-$300.
-These are rough averages of what we typically see but more weight and more pallets can cost more, so be sure to contact us if you're hesitant about high shipping fees.
+These estimates are rough averages of what we typically see, but more weight and more pallets can cost more, so be sure to contact us for a quote if you're hesitant about high shipping fees.

 2. How do I seal up the hole around the plumbing in my scupper bowl?

 We recommend using plumber's putty for a durable water-proof seal.